 In terms of ergonomics, the Cooler Master is one of the best gaming keyboards because it does something no others can.
 The aim pad controls on this keyboard from Cooler Master can provide you with some of the most precise gaming available without sacrificing your comfort in the process.

 8. SteelSeries Apex Pro TKL Gaming Keyboard

 The SteelSeries Apex Pro is one of the best gaming keyboards we've seen in terms of aesthetics.
-The flat design lets the mechanical keys really stand out, and the diversity of different RGB zones lets you put together a light show that really matches your unique personality.
-The aluminum alloy from which the SteelSeries Apex Pro is constructed offers some solid durability too.
+The flat design allows the mechanical keys to really stand out, and the diversity of different RGB zones lets you put together a light show that really matches your unique personality.
+The aluminum alloy from which the SteelSeries Apex Pro is constructed offers some pretty solid durability, too.

 9. Dell Alienware Pro Gaming Keyboard

 The Dell Alienware Pro finds the best balance between professionalism and gaming swagger.
 The smoothly brushed aluminum frame and beveled corners look great without being ostentatious, and that extends to the keys themselves, which use a rainbow scheme to lend some personality to the design.